Arizona executes man for 1980 killings of 2 people

 Hooper’s death was announced by Frank Strada, a deputy director of the Arizona Department of Corrections, Rehabilitation and Reentry.

+Once the drug began flowing, Hooper’s fingers quivered, and he yawned.
+After that, he made no movement.
+About 15 minutes passed between when a warden said the execution was beginning and when Hooper was pronounced dead.

+At one point while trying to insert the IV lines, a medical professional present couldn’t find a syringe with the anesthetic used to numb the area, so one was brought in and used on Hooper.

-Arizona did not carry out the death penalty for nearly eight years after criticism that a 2014 execution was botched and because it encountered difficulty obtaining lethal injection drugs.
-No other executions are currently scheduled in the state.
+Arizona did not carry out the death penalty for nearly eight years after criticism that a 2014 execution was botched and because of difficulties obtaining execution drugs.
+No other executions are currently scheduled in Arizona, where 110 people are on death row.

-Hooper was executed within a couple hours of the U.S. Supreme Court rejecting a last-minute appeal from him over his claim that authorities had until recently withheld that Marilyn Redmond had failed to identify him in a photo lineup.
-The high court made no comment in rejecting his appeal.
+Hooper was executed within hours of the U.S. Supreme Court rejecting without comment a last appeal over his claim that authorities had until recently withheld that Marilyn Redmond had failed to identify him in a photo lineup.

-Authorities said that claim was based on a mistake a prosecutor made in a letter to the state’s clemency board and now insist that no such lineup was shown to Marilyn Redmond.
+Authorities said that claim was based on a mistake a prosecutor made in a letter to the state’s clemency board and now insist no such lineup was shown to her.
 She later identified Hooper in an in-person lineup.

 Courts also rebuffed attempts by Hooper’s lawyers to order fingerprint and DNA testing on evidence from the killings.

-Authorities say Hooper and two other men forced their way into the Redmond home on Dec.
+Authorities say Hooper and two other men forced entry into the Redmond home on Dec.
 31, 1980.
 The three victims were bound, gagged, robbed and shot in the head.

-Two other men, William Bracy and Edward McCall, were convicted in the killings but died before their death sentences could be carried out.
+Two other men, William Bracy and Edward McCall, were convicted in the killings.
+Both died before their death sentences could be carried out.

 Hooper’s lawyers say Marilyn Redmond’s description of the assailants changed several times before she identified their client, who said he was not in Arizona at the time.
 They also raised questions about the benefits received by witnesses who testified against Hooper, including favorable treatment in other criminal cases.